rddefauw/sample-agentic-platform/DEPLOYMENT.md

 # Deploy Sample Agent Platform
-Here's a guide for deploying the sample agentic platform into an Isengard account. **Warning**: This will deploy resources into your aws account through terraform and charges will apply.
+Here's a guide for deploying the sample agentic platform into an account. **Warning**: This will deploy resources into your aws account through terraform and charges will apply.

 **Important Notice:** This project deploys resources in your AWS environment using Terraform.
 You will incur costs for the AWS resources used.
 Please be aware of the pricing for services like EKS, Bedrock, OpenSearch, DynamoDB, Elasticache, S3, etc.. in your AWS region.